alexander-kastil/copilot-skills-fest/tasks/readme.md

 - [ ] **Task 3**: Implement the Angular App
 - [ ] **Task 4**: Add project documentation

+The Tasks were executed by the GutHub Copilot Agent mostly using Cloude Sonnet 3.7

 # Task 1: Project Setup

 ```prompt